-How to create a responsive website from scratch is one of the frequently asked questions by the newbies and aspiring bloggers.
+How to Create a WordPress Website from scratch is one of the frequently asked questions by beginners and aspiring bloggers.

 No matter you want to build a hobby blog or a professional website, this responsive web design tutorial will help you.

 Later you can monetize it using Affiliate marketing, Google AdSense or even drop shipping can give you lots of money.

 Self-hosted WordPress site is not compulsory, but it’s not optional too.